List of American cast-iron cookware manufacturers: FINEX Cast Iron Cookware Company

 Founded in 2012, FINEX is based in Portland, Oregon, and manufactures cast-iron cookware in the US.
 The company was founded by a local technology entrepreneur, Dr. Ron Khormaei, and a long-time cast iron enthusiast, Mike Whitehead.
 The company introduced several new concepts through a successful KickStarter Campaign in 2013.
 In August 2019, Lodge announced acquisition of FINEX.
 The brand continues with its HQ in Portland and offers a wide selection of skillets, grills, and Dutch Ovens.

 Smithey Ironware Company

 Founded in 2015, the Smithey Ironware Company manufactures cast-iron skillets (10-inch and 12-inch) in Charleston, South Carolina.

 Butter Pat Industries

 Founded in 2013, Butter Pat Industries manufactures smooth cast-iron skillets, without machining, milling or grinding in Easton, Maryland.
 The company is currently in the middle of being acquired by YETI as of 2023.

 Challenger Breadware

 Founded in 2016, Challenger Breadware's upside-down Dutch ovens are manufactured in Wisconsin and are designed for baking bread in a home oven.

+Lancaster Cast Iron

+Founded in 2018, Lancaster Cast Iron is an American cookware manufacturer based in Lancaster County, Pennsylvania.
+The company was founded by Mark Longenecker and Brandon Moore, and released its first products in 2019.

+The company produces cast iron cookware and wooden kitchen utensils in the United States.
+Its products are described as lightweight, smooth-finished cast iron cookware inspired by vintage American designs.